 Unfortunately, the Israeli educational system is still somewhat behind-the-times in that learning and grades are mostly based on exams rather than more creative forms of assessment and involvement in hands-on learning.
 Another obstacle is lack of budget in Israeli schools for special activities which makes it impossible for them to purchase nest boxes.
-Your donation to Project Bird Box Israel can give youngsters a true sense of doing something positive to protect the environment, while it also gives them great satisfaction in contributing to worldwide efforts towards safeguarding the planet and its organisms.

 In our project, we place a very strong emphasis on education.
 We go from school to school and enable children in kindergartens all the way to up to high-school teens to be involved in building, painting and monitoring nest boxes they adopt.
 It gives them a great sense of pride to “know” the great tit, house sparrow and/or hoopoe families living in their box, and this can be done by giving them a report about how many nestlings have hatched and showing them photographs of the parents and their funny-looking little ones.

 Children take special delight in the odd appearance of nestlings when they are small and how they grow into beautiful adults with intricately-patterned different color plumage.